destinio/nvim-docker/README.md

 # In nvim hit : to enter command mode and run Tutor
 # Let the learning begin :)
 :Tutor

+# Or, run :help to get help and learn much, much, more
+:help
 ```

 - `make run` - to start the container in `/root` directory using bash.